mdhender/ottomap/README.md

 OttoMap is a tool that translates TribeNet turn report files into Worldographer maps.

-A future version of the tool will convert the turn report files into JSON data that you can use to create your own maps.

 > WARNING OttoMap is in early development.
 > I am breaking things and changing types almost daily.

-## License
-OttoMap is licensed under version 3 of the GNU Affero General Public License.

-OttoMap is built using packages that have different licenses.
-All of these packages must be used in accordance with their original licenses;
-including them in this application does not change their license terms to the AGPLv3.

-Please see the individual packages for their license terms.

 ## Overview
 I'm planning on translating a small subset of the turn report.
 See the files in the `domain` directory to get an idea of what we're looking at.